GoogleCloudPlatform/guest-test-infra/imagetest/test_suites/README.md

 Identify the primary network interface using metadata, and confirm it has the correct MTU using the golang 'net' package, which uses the netlink interface on Linux (same as the `ip` command).

+### Test suite: networkperf ###

+#### TestNetworkPerformance ####
+Validate the network performance of an image reaches at least 85% of advertised speeds.

+Background

+Reaching advertised speeds is important, as failing to reach them means that there are problems with the image or its drivers.
+The 85% number is chosen as that is the baseline that the performance tests generally can match or exceed.
+Reaching 100% of the advertised speeds is unrealistic in real scenarios.

+Test logic

+Launch a server VM and client VM, then run an iperf test between the two to test network speeds.
+This test launches up to 3 sets of servers and clients: default network, jumbo frames network, and tier1 networking tier.

 ### Test suite: security ###